 Interrupt Registers: - 0x08D (SLAVE_INT): bits for host to interrupt slave. auto clear.

 FIFO (sending and receiving)¶

 0x090 - 0x1F7FF are reserved for FIFOs.

-The address of CMD53 is related to the length requested to read from/write to the slave in a single transfer, as demonstrated by the equation below:
+The address of CMD53 is related to the length requested to read from or write to the slave in a single transfer, as demonstrated by the equation below:

 requested length = 0x1F800-address

 The slave will respond with data that has a length equal to the length field of CMD53.
 In cases where the data is longer than the requested length, the data will be zero filled (when sending) or discarded (when receiving).
 This includes both the block and the byte mode of CMD53.

 The function number should be set to 1, OP Code should be set to 1 (for CMD53).